danielsunjin/Reorienting-4D-NIfTI-files/README.md

 ## How the script works

 The script disassembles the input 4D NIfTI into its component 3D NIfTIs using ANTs ImageMath.
-The script then loops through these component 3D NIfTIs and reorients each 3D NIfTI to the desired orientation using Convert3D.
-The component 3D NIfTIs are finaly reassembled into the output 4D NIfTI using ANTs ImageMath.
+The script then loops through these 3D NIfTIs and reorients each 3D NIfTI to the desired orientation using Convert3D.
+The reoriented 3D NIfTIs are finaly reassembled into the output 4D NIfTI using ANTs ImageMath.